munificent/craftinginterpreters/book/optimization.md

 ^code remove-white (1 before, 1 after)

-Finally, the garbage collector tracks the amount of memory it frees so needs an accurate count of the entry array size:
+Finally, the garbage collector tracks the amount of memory freed, so it needs an accurate count of the entry array size:

 ^code free-table (1 before, 1 after)